 Special cover takedowns were very welcome, however.
 In addition putting you back in the cover, the target's body gets also pulled behind it.
 In tight places the body often clips into a wall, though, which is risky if you do not want the enemy to die from physics.
-Couple times I had a taken-down body bounce so hard after the cutscene ended that a non-lethal attacked turned out lethal.
+Couple times I had a taken-down body bounce so hard after the cutscene ended that a non-lethal attack turned into a lethal one.

 The new Icarus Dash augmentation works like Garrett's Swoop and upgraded it becomes like Corvo's Blink.
 It is unfortunately clunkier as the jump feature requires you to hold down a button to charge it.
 You will not get as fast paced action with it like in Dishonored.
 I did, however, like how in one mission you get to skip the whole level with it if you so desire.